harrietrc/loadimpact-docs/jekyll/_v4/getting-started/hello-world.md

 ---
 layout: classic-docs
 title:  Running tests from the command line, using k6 locally - "Hello world"
-description: Getting started with k6 and Load Impact Version 4.0.
-A guide to walkthrough local execution and how it interacts with the Load Impact cloud service
+description: Getting started with k6 and LoadImpact Version 4.0.
+A guide to walkthrough local execution and how it interacts with the LoadImpact cloud service
 categories: [getting-started]
 order: 9
 ---

 ***
 <div class="callout callout-warning" role="alert">
   Attention!
-This article is intended for a more advanced Load Impact User.
+This article is intended for a more advanced LoadImpact User.
 If you are familiar with using command line tools and prefer to use your IDE of choice, please proceed forward!
 </div>